Hillary Clinton aides worried about private email use in 2011

 State Department now hangs over her campaign to become the Democratic nominee for the November 2016 presidential election.

-The seemingly prophetic concern is revealed in the latest batch of Clinton's emails released by the State Department, the fifth dump in a monthly series set to last until January 2016.
+The seemingly prophetic concern is revealed in the latest batch of Clinton's emails released by the State Department, the fifth release in a monthly series set to last until January 2016 under a schedule ordered by a federal judge.

-A federal judge ordered the State Department in May to release all of Clinton's 30,000 work emails from a private email account connected to a server in her New York home while she was U.S. secretary of state.

-After Google Inc revealed in June 2011 that suspected Chinese hackers tried to steal the passwords of hundreds of Gmail accounts held by senior U.S. government officials, Clinton and three top aides discussed the issue.

 "NO ONE uses a State-issued laptop and even high officials routinely end up using their home email accounts to be able to get their work done quickly and effectively," Anne-Marie Slaughter, who had recently left her job as director of policy planning at the State Department, wrote in an email to Clinton.